Blood Orange Halves

 Blood Orange and Quinoa Salad

-A refreshing salad combining the zesty flavor of blood oranges with protein-packed quinoa, perfect for a light lunch or dinner.
+A refreshing salad combining the sweetness of blood oranges with nutty quinoa, topped with a zesty dressing for a nutritious meal.

 - 1 cup cooked quinoa